Simplification Strategies for the Qutrit ZX-Calculus

 \subsection{Jones Polynomial at Lattice Roots of Unity}

 A \emph{knot} $K$ is a circle embedded in $\mathbb{R}^3$.
 A set of knots tangled together make a \emph{link} $L$.
-A link $L$ can be represented by a \emph{link diagram} by projecting it on to the plane but retaining the information of \emph{over or under crossings}.
+A link $L$ can be represented by a \emph{link diagram} by projecting it on to the plane but retaining the information of over- or under-crossings.
 We say that $L\simeq L'$ iff the diagram of link $L$ can be deformed to that of link $L'$ without cutting or gluing strands, or passing strands through each other.
 The Jones polynomial $V_L(t)$ is a Laurent polynomial in a variable $t\in\mathbb{C}$ and is a \emph{link invariant}.
 This means that $V_L(t)\neq V_{L'}(t)\Rightarrow L\not\simeq L'$.

 In general, computing $V_L(t)$ is exponentially costly in the number of crossings $c$, something made explicit when one uses the Kauffman bracket method \cite{Kauffman2001}.
-Exactly evaluating the Jones polynomial at points $t\in\mathbb{C}$ is \#P-hard, \emph{except} at the \emph{lattice roots of unity} $\Lambda = \{ \pm 1, \pm i, \pm e^{i 2\pi/3}, \pm e^{i 4\pi/3} \}$, where it can be evaluated at cost $O(poly(c))$ \cite{jaeger_vertigan_welsh_1990}.
+Exactly evaluating the Jones polynomial at points $t\in\mathbb{C}$ is \#P-hard, except at the \emph{lattice roots of unity} $\Lambda = \{ \pm 1, \pm i, \pm e^{i 2\pi/3}, \pm e^{i 4\pi/3} \}$, where it can be evaluated at cost $O(poly(c))$ \cite{jaeger_vertigan_welsh_1990}.

-In the context of quantum computation, additively approximating the Jones polynomial at \emph{non-lattice roots of unity} is the paradigmatic BQP-complete complete problem \cite{Aharonov_2008,kuperberg2014hard}.
+Additively approximating the Jones polynomial at non-lattice roots of unity is a paradigmatic BQP-complete complete problem \cite{Aharonov_2008,kuperberg2014hard}.
 Topological quantum computation \cite{Freedman2002,pachos_2012} is the most natural model for such knot theoretic questions.
-In this model, quantum states are defined in the fusion space of \emph{non-abelian anyons}, emergent quasiparticles with nontrivial exchange statistics arising in two-dimensional exotic phases of matter.
+In this model, quantum states are defined in the fusion space of \emph{anyons}, emergent quasiparticles with nontrivial exchange statistics arising in two-dimensional exotic phases of matter.
 Quantum computation is performed by creating anyons from the vacuum, then braiding them, and finally fusing them back to the vacuum, where braids play the role of unitary gates.
 The world-lines of the anyons define a closed braid, i.e. a link.
-Such a link encodes a quantum amplitude corresponding to its Jones polynomial evaluated at a lattice root of unity depending on the anyon theory at hand \cite{Witten1989}.
+Such a link encodes a quantum amplitude corresponding to its Jones polynomial evaluated at a root of unity depending on the anyon theory at hand \cite{Witten1989}.
 Specifically, in the case of $\text{SU}(2)_k$ anyons, the Jones polynomial is evaluated at $t(k) = e^{i 2\pi/(2+k)}$ \cite{Rowell_2018}.